Recognising Bipolar Disorder

 Although it is imperative that you seek treatment if you suspect you, or a loved one is dealing with Bipolar disorder, there are also a few things that you can do to help you cope with condition better.

-There are many medications available to bipolar patients and each person may react differently.
 Being an active participant in your treatment means educating yourself around the medication that you are taking, noting side effects, improvement and any other factors that could be beneficial information for your doctors.
-Take your medication as directed and following the treatment programme provided by your therapist.

 Many bipolar patients begin to feel remarkably better after starting medication and then feel they can do things alone and don’t need treatment.
 Staying actively involved in your treatment programme will ensure that you have less chance of relapsing and more chance of managing the condition and improving your quality of life.